troycomi/reportseff/README.md

 - --state: Output only jobs with states matching one of the provided options.
   Accepts comma separated values of job codes (e.g. 'R') or full names (e.g. RUNNING).
 Case insensitive.
 - --format: Provide a comma separated list of columns to produce.
+Prefixing the argument with `+` adds the specified values to the defaults.
 Values can be any valid column name to sacct and the custom efficiency values: TimeEff, cpuEff, MemEff.
 Can also optionally set alignment (<, ^, >) and maximum width.
   Default is center-aligned with a width of the maximum column entry.
 For